test11.gif

 Writing Your Business Plan

-A PASS plan can be used to help fund your small business startup.
+A PASS plan can be used to assist with your small business startup.
 You will need to write a small business plan to be included with the PASS Plan.
 In the red link we have provided you with some questions you will need to be able to answer.
-Writing a business plan takes time to gather all the information needed.
-We suggest you use your local "Small Business Development Center" they have many resourses available to assist you including the "Small Business Planner".
-Another source is your local "SCORE" these are retired business owner.
+Writing a business plan takes time to develop and make sure you have gathered all the information needed.
+We suggest you use your local “Small Business Development Center” as they have many resources available to assist you including the “Small Business Planner”.
+Another source is your local “SCORE”; these are retired business owners that help others get started.

 Most business plan templates that you find on the web do not deal with Social Security disability and therefore do not incorporate what a PASS Plan can provide you with.
-We make sure you can use the extra funding you receive from a PASS plan to make your small business plan even more feasible.
+We can help you use the PASS Plan to make your small business even more successful!

 Read This First